isomerpages/moe-clementitownsec/_co-curriculum/Character and Citizenship Education.md

 ECG Counsellor, Mr Damon Choo, is in school every Tuesday to provide ECG counselling services.
-Students who wish to explore more about post-secondary options or find out more about their career interests and strengths may drop him an email at [choo_soon_heng@schools.gov.sg](mailto:choo_soon_heng@schools.gov.sg) to book a session.
+Students who wish to explore more about post-secondary options or find out more about their career interests and strengths may drop him an email at&nbsp;[choo_soon_heng@schools.gov.sg](mailto:choo_soon_heng@schools.gov.sg) to book a session.&nbsp;